Do I Have to Pay for Additional Structures If I Don't Have Any?

-This structure is based on percentages of the main calculating factor which is the value of the building.
+This structure is based on percentages of the main factor which is the value of the building.
 For example, other structures may be anywhere from 5% to 20%, Personal Property may be anywhere from 40% to 70%.
 It varies from insurance company to insurance company, and the exact coverage is outlined in your wording and on your policy declaration page.

-Unlike a car insurance policy, where you can decide if you want "One-way" coverage, Liability, Collision or Comprehensive (windshield, theft, fire, etc.), your home insurance policy is not pieced together, it is a package policy.
+Unlike a car insurance policy, where you can decide if you want "One-way" coverage, and choose if you want Collision or Comprehensive (windshield, theft, fire, etc.) coverage, your home insurance policy is not pieced together, it is a package policy.

 You usually pay based on the main factor: the building; then you get the other stuff "included in the price".
-It's a package.
 You could compare it to all-inclusive vacations, where you get everything included.
 If you tell them you are a vegetarian, so you won't be eating meat, they do not alter the price.
 That's the concept of these package deals.
 It keeps it simple, so all the basics are covered.
-So, in most cases, you can not save money on your insurance by asking to remove the detached structure coverage or the loss of use.
+In most cases, you can not save money on your insurance by asking to remove the detached structure coverage or the loss of use.